vineelko/patina/docs/src/concepts.md

 implementations and the sharing of certain settings across multiple implementations or components.

-The following sections will talk about these two functionalities, and the options available through the pure rust dxe core.
+The following sections will talk about these two functionalities, and the options available through the pure rust DXE Core.

 ### LibraryClasses